 The easiest way to ensure that your garments don’t get thrown into all different directions by airport security, luggage handlers or crushed at the is to bring them with you in a carry-on, but if you are going for a few days or more, you might not have this luxury.

 If you do have to bring a checked bag with you, try not to purchase a soft-top case.
 Instead, opt for a hardtop where it will be easier to place your garments in the best possible position for their journey.
 It will also be more difficult for your clothes to get weighed down by other passengers bags if a hard top suitcase is used.

 A hybrid suitcase is a specialty design bag that has various sections that fold out.
 These foldouts are designed to protect your shirts, shoes, suits, and other garments during your travel.

-At Jaxson Maximus, we highly recommend investing in a Hook & Albert Weekender Bag.
+At Jaxson Maximus, we highly recommend investing in our Weekender Leather Bag.

 The Weekender, deconstructed, lays flat, allowing you to slide your pressed garments inside the garment bag portion.
 Once your garments are secured, you can slide your other items into the specially designed pockets built for things such as shoes and toiletries.
 When you are finished, zip the bag up and prepare for a wrinkle-free arrival.

 See the video below on how the Weekender works: